pagkly/Zed/Investopedia/Investing/CFA.md

 ---
 ## What Is a Chartered Financial Analyst (CFA)?

 A chartered financial analyst (CFA) is a globally-recognized professional designation given by the [CFA Institute](https://www.investopedia.com/terms/c/cfainstitute.asp), (formerly the AIMR (Association for Investment Management and Research)), that measures and certifies the competence and integrity of financial analysts.
-Candidates are required to pass three levels of exams covering areas, such as accounting, economics, ethics, money management, and security analysis.
+Candidates are required to pass three levels of exams covering areas, such as accounting, [[Economics]], ethics, money management, and security analysis.

 From 1963 to first half of 2016, 1,348,103 candidates have sat for the [Level I exam](https://www.investopedia.com/articles/professionals/101215/best-way-prepare-cfa-level-1-exam.asp), with 209,561 candidates ultimately going on to pass the Level III exam, representing a weighted average completion rate of 15.5%.
 In the last 10 years, the completion rate was slightly lower at 12.9%.1